Governorship of Rick Perry: Death penalty

 Perry supports the death penalty.
 On June 2, 2009, Texas carried out the 200th execution since Perry assumed the office of governor.
 As of August 10, 2011, Texas has carried out 234 executions since Rick Perry became governor.
+By the end of Rick Perry governorship in 2015.
+Texas saw a record 279 executions.

 Under the Texas Constitution, the governor is not permitted to grant pardon, parole, or to commute a death penalty sentence to life imprisonment on his own initiative (the Constitution was changed in 1936 due to concerns that pardons were being sold for cash under the administrations of former Governor James E. Ferguson and later his wife and Texas' first female Governor Miriam A. Ferguson).
 Instead, all requests for pardon, parole, and commutation are channeled through the Board of Pardons and Paroles who then reviews each application and makes a recommendation to the governor.
 Although the Governor can accept or reject a positive recommendation of commutation or pardon from the Board of Pardons and Paroles, he has no power to override a negative recommendation.
 The only unilateral action which the Governor can take is to grant a one-time, 30-day reprieve to the defendant.